mantidproject/mantid/docs/source/workbench/scriptwindow.rst

 Change Font Size
 ^^^^^^^^^^^^^^^^
-The keyboard shortcuts :code:`Ctrl++` and :code:`Ctrl+-` can be used to increase and decrease the size of the font in the in the script window respectively.
+The keyboard shortcuts :code:`Ctrl++` and :code:`Ctrl+-` can be used to increase and decrease the size of the font in the script window respectively.
 This can also be done by holding down :code:`Ctrl` and using the mouse wheel.
 The change in font size will occur across all tabs, including any new tabs opened, and will be retained when Workbench is closed and re-opened.